 This is a far preferable situation to allowing houses to back directly onto waterway corridors, which not only is problematic from a bushfire perspective but also is problematic in terms of equitable access to public spaces, CPTED principles, dumping of rubbish and maintenance.

 Potential Bushfire Hazard in the Bunya Creek Catchment

-Land use planning should account for current bushfire hazard, and also likely future bushfire hazard assuming revegetation of the waterway corridors.
+bushfire hazard assuming revegetation of the waterway corridors.